Dahling/track-helper/README.md

 ## Setup/Installation Requirements

 * _Clone this Repository onto your Desktop_
-* _Open up the HTML file in the web browser of your choosing_
+* _Open up the HTML file in the web browser of your choosing (I like Firefox, but apparently it's not one of the cool kids..._
-* _Hope you have a lovely day_
+* _Have a lovely day_

 ## Known Bugs

-There are no known bugs; but, if there is, I hope it's a ladybug.
+I'm not sure there's any sort of bug; but, if there is, I hope it's a ladybug.

 ## Support and contact details